Coronavirus (COVID-19) update and advice

 put used tissues in the bin immediately and wash your hands afterwards

-if you can, wear something that covers your nose and mouth when it’s hard to stay away from people, such as on public transport – see staying safe outside your home on GOV.UK
+Wear something that covers your nose and mouth when it’s hard to stay away from people – see staying safe outside your home on GOV.UK

 Advice and Information